Canned Heat

 What equipment should I use with canned heat?

-Canned heat can be used in folding camp stoves, sterno stoves, and other smaller portable-type cooking equipment such as a wood stoves or charcoal grills.
+Canned heat can be used in folding camp stoves, sterno stoves, and other smaller portable-type cooking equipment.
+It should not be used in appliances designed for solid fuels, such as wood stoves or charcoal grills, as this can be unsafe.
 Sterno Stoves come with instructions on how to use canned heat.
-Follow the instructions for best results.
+Follow the instructions for the best results.
 You can also use regular pots and pans if you place them on top of a wire rack just above the flame.

 How much do I need?

 Popular brand names include but aren't limited to: Sterno, Safe Heat, ThermaFuel, and Heat Cell.
-Burn times can vary between 45 minutes to 9 hours per can, based on the can purchased.
-To get an idea of what is needed to boil water, here is how much jellied alcohol is needed to bring two cups of water to a boil, three times per day.
+Actual burn times vary by product and can range from as short as 45 minutes to as long as 9 hours per can, according to manufacturer specifications.
+To get an idea of what is needed to boil water, here is how much jellied alcohol is needed to bring two cups of water to a boil, three times per day:

 per day: 3 ounces | per week: 3 cans | per month: 12 cans